 Avoid having metrics that lead to the wrong outcomes.
 For example, a metric focused on the number of customer calls answered per hour encourages short calls rather than successful outcomes.

-Please share this summary with others and leave a comment below if you find these ideas for action helpful.
+Please share this summary of The Culture Code by Daniel Coyle with others and leave a comment below if you find these ideas for action helpful.